sfarthin/nodejs-google-cloud-storage/README.md

-# Direct Google Cloud Storage Uploads.
+## Direct Google Cloud Storage Uploads with Signed Urls

 Allow uploads directly from the browser to Google Cloud Storage while controlling access with Nodejs and signed urls. **NOTE:** you need to create a google service account.